This privacy notice is for information only and you do not need to take any action.

 We do not envisage that we will process information about criminal convictions.
 If we do we will notify you of the specific purpose.

-We will only share your personal information with the following third parties for the purposes of processing your application: Applicant Tracking System provider, other Brady Legal Entities (as required).
+We will only share your personal data with the following third parties for the purposes of processing your application: Applicant Tracking System provider, aptitude testing software provider (if applicable), previous employer and/or references and other Brady Legal Entities (as required).

 All our third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

 Transfers outside of the EEA

 As the Group operates internationally and with a global People function, your personal information may be processed by another entity within the Group.

 Your personal data may be accessed by recruiters and interviewers working in the country where the position for which you are applying is based, as well as by recruiters and interviewers working in different countries within the Brady Group.